2 MATERIAL ACCOUNTING POLICIES

 For the products pertaining to Dental Laboratory Offering and Aligners Solution, the Company transfers control and recognizes revenue when products are shipped from the Company's manufacturing facility or warehouse to the customer.
 For contracts with customers that contain destination shipping terms, revenue is not recognized until the goods are delivered to the agreed upon destination.
 As such, the Company's performance obligations related to product sales are satisfied at a point in time as this is when the customer obtains the use of and substantially all of the benefit of the product.

 Revenue is measured based on the transaction price, which is the consideration, adjusted for revenue reduction due to sales returns.
 Reversal of revenue on account of sales returns is considered as variable consideration.
-The variable consideration is estimated at contract inception and constrained until it is highly probable that a significant revenue reversal in the amount of cumulative revenue recognised will not occur when the associated uncertainty with the variable consideration is subsequently resolved.
-Estimated revenue reduction is recognised for expected sales returns using most likely amount method.
+The variable consideration is estimated at contract inception and constrained until it is highly probable that a significant revenue reversal in the amount of cumulative revenue recognized will not occur when the associated uncertainty with the variable consideration is subsequently resolved.
+Estimated revenue reduction is recognized for expected sales returns using most likely amount method.

 Contract Balances: